Want to follow along with this writing? Sign up Today, it's free and easy

 Approximately 6 minutes to read

 If you had a friend that was as close to family as you had that that went missing, what would you do?
 And what if when you found them they had amnesia?
 This is the story of two demigods with these problems.

-over 2 years ago Arlene Hamling said:
+almost 3 years ago Arlene Hamling said:

 Hey I never read the book but it sounds great, and I also gave you a bunch of wows and hearts and stuff

-over 2 years ago Victoria Burnett said:
+almost 3 years ago Victoria Burnett said:

 hi could your read my story the horse that changed my life please because your storie mares was really good and I was wondering if you could jusT thave a look for me please thanyou x